On this page

 Extra rules for distance selling

 If you trade online with consumers, by phone or by mail order, there are additional rules for your stationery.
 Your website must provide complete clarity about the identity of your business.
-In addition to your address details, you must show your Dutch Business Register number.
+In addition to your address details, you must show your Dutch Commercial Register number.
 You must also inform your customers about the price, characteristics of the product, method of payment and delivery.